Developing a programme transition strategy

-There is a need to consider what are the transition options, what criteria will be used to evaluate the options and develop a strategy for transition to guide the process.
+There is a need to consider what the transition options are, what criteria will be used to evaluate the options and to develop a strategy for transition to guide the process.

 When considering programme transition it is important that some key questions are considered by the national stakeholders, the donors and UNDP.
 These include:

 - which national entities will take over management of the grants – government or civil society or both working together?

 - will all the functions transition?

 - if not, which functions will transition and when?